sdiehl/wiwinwlh/tutorial.md

 compilation of many language constructs to occur without heap allocation.

 **Main difference**: Rust is a modern imperative typed language, Haskell is a modern functional typed language with recent type system.
+Rust does not have the capacity to distinguish between pure and impure functions at the language level.

-Rusts's main implementation is *rustc*.
+Rust's main implementation is *rustc*.

 Rust is a *statically typed* language.